yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 YugabyteDB supports the following methods for reading change events.

-## PostgreSQL Logical Replication Protocol (Recommended)
+## PostgreSQL Replication Protocol

-This method uses the PostgreSQL replication protocol, ensuring compatibility with PostgreSQL CDC systems.
+This method uses the [PostgreSQL replication protocol](using-logical-replication/key-concepts/#replication-protocols), ensuring compatibility with PostgreSQL CDC systems.
 Logical replication operates through a publish-subscribe model.
 It replicates data objects and their changes based on the replication identity.

 It works as follows: